jnprogrammer/jnprogrammer/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-###- 🌱 I’m currently using Go to build projects in microservices, Protocal Buffers, ML and gRPC.
+###- 🌱 I’m currently using Django to build web apps using TDD and docker images.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...